NED University of Engineering & Technology

 The NED University of Engineering & Technology is a public university located in the urban area of Karachi, Sindh, Pakistan.
-It is one of the oldest and best engineering universities in Pakistan, acknowledged for its best teaching practices and graduates.
+It is one of the oldest engineering universities in Pakistan, acknowledged for its best teaching practices and graduates.

 Founded as Prince of Wales Engineering College, it was renamed after Parsi landowner and its benefactor Nadirshaw Edulji Dinshaw.

-It is a recognized degree awarding university of Pakistan affiliated with the Higher Education Commission of Pakistan, a government-appointed body.
+It is a recognised degree awarding university of Pakistan affiliated with the Higher Education Commission of Pakistan, a government-appointed body.

 History

 Pre-Independence

 Founded in 1921, as Prince of Wales Engineering College, to provide training to civil engineers working in building the Sukkur Barrage.
-In 1924, college received donation of Rupee 150,000 from heirs of Nadirshaw Edulji Dinshaw.
+In 1924, the college received donation of Rupees 150,000 from the heirs of Nadirshaw Edulji Dinshaw.
 As a result, the college was renamed to NED Government Engineering College.
 The NED College first remained associated with the University of Bombay (now known as the University of Mumbai) for many years during the British Empire until 1947.

 Post-Independence

 This university came to its modern form after being established by the British government and was taken over by the Government of Sindh in 1947.
 As Karachi continued to grow after the independence of Pakistan in 1947, and the old 'City Campus' became too crowded, a new 'Main Campus' was constructed on its present location on University Road, Karachi in 1975.
-Finally, on 1 March 1977, the NED Government Engineering College was granted the status of an engineering university.
+The NED University of Engineering & Technology, was established on 1 March 1977 under an act of the Provincial Assembly of Sindh after upgrading of the former NED Government Engineering College, which was set up in 1921.
+The NED University is thus one of the oldest institution in Pakistan for teaching and producing Engineering graduates.
+Prior to this, the D.J.Sindh College, used to run classes to train subordinates for the Sindh PWD, the Municipalities and Local Boards.
 This university is named after its benefactor Nadirshaw Edulji Dinshaw.

 Campuses

-The university is spread across three campuses; the main campus(Karachi), the city campus the LEJ campus, and the Thar campus..
+The university is spread across four campuses; the main campus (Karachi), the city campus, the LEJ campus, and the Thar campus.

 Offered degree programs

 NED University offers different undergraduate, postgraduate, and PhD programs.
 The university offers programmes in engineering, science, and architecture for undergraduate, postgraduate, and doctoral studies.
 In every year NED university also offers some courses for external students from Intermediate to onwards to enroll in some specially offered courses.
-For example diploma, a Course in programming, or Artificial Intelligence.
+For example, diploma, a Course in programming, or Artificial Intelligence.
 It is a member of Association of Commonwealth Universities of the United Kingdom.